ExpediaGroup/beekeeper/README.md

 Beekeeper makes use of [Apiary](https://github.com/ExpediaGroup/apiary) - an open source federated cloud data lake - to detect changes in the Hive MetaStore.
 One of Apiary’s components, the [Apiary MetaStore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-events/apiary-metastore-listener), captures Hive events and publishes these as messages to an SNS topic.
 Beekeeper uses these messages to detect changes to the Hive MetaStore, and perform appropriate deletions.

 Beekeeper comprises three separate Spring-based Java applications.
-One application schedules paths and metadata for deletion in shared databases for unreferenced paths and expired metadata respectively.
-The other two perform deletions, one for paths and the other metadata.
+One application schedules paths and metadata for deletion in a shared database with one table for unreferenced paths and another for expired metadata.
+The other two applications perform deletions for the paths and the metadata, respectively.

 ## Beekeeper Architecture

 ![Beekeeper architecture](.README_images/updated_architecture_diagram.png)

 **Unreferenced paths**
-The unreferenced property can be added to tables to monitor when paths become unreferenced, e.g. when a table is dropped.
+The unreferenced property can be added to tables to monitor when paths become unreferenced, e.g. when a table or partition is dropped.

 End-to-end lifecycle example
 1. A Hive table is configured with the parameter `beekeeper.remove.unreferenced.data=true` (see [Hive table configuration](#hive-table-configuration) for more details.)